pea-222/pea-222.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who Am I?
 ---

-My name is Praise Adewumi.
-I have the following qualities:
+My name is Praise Esther Adewumi.
+I am currently a 5th year student at the University of Calgary pursuing a Bsc in Kinesiology.

+Some Fun Facts about me:

+- I want to become a dentist in the future
-- I rock a great mustache
+- I am a certified esthetician (I got certified in high school!)
-- I'm extremely loyal to my family

-What else do you need?
+- My hobbies include nail art, pottery, and playing animal crossing

+Here's some of my work!

-### My story
+### My Resume

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+If you're intrested in my career and skills, you can view [my resume here](https://drive.google.com/file/d/16JM0_vAaZ2TvPMw7LstHM6G6-K9-AQ8a/view?usp=drive_link) and get a deeper insight into my credentials.